ModdedMinecraftClub/poller-legacy/README.md

 # poller

-Minecraft servers player count statistics tool - tracking and displaying what servers are played.
+Player count statistics tool for Minecraft server networks - tracking and displaying what servers are played.

 Available at <https://poller.moddedminecraft.club/.>